HigherOrderLogic/niri-wm/docs/wiki/Configuration:-Animations.md

         }
     }
     ```
-    You can get a visualisation for them on [cubic-bezier.com](https://cubic-bezier.com/).

-You can get a feel for them on pages like [easings.net](https://easings.net/).
+    You can tweak the cubic-bezier parameters on pages like [easings.co](https://easings.co?curve=0.05,0.7,0.1,1).

 #### Spring